 Enjoy some time at Keg & Case Market for a weekend packed with events.
 On Thursday, July 1st, enjoy tunes from School of Rock and then roll out the blankets and grab a snack for Throwback Theater with a showing of Karate Kid starting at dusk.
 The Summer Sessions stage will feature Space Monkey on July 2nd and Dred I Dread on July 3rd.
 Then on July 4th, get ready to roll (with laughter) during the Pay Gap Summer Comedy Series.

-Enjoy America's natural beauty in one of Saint Paul’s many parks —ranked the #2 park system in the nation (behind our twin, Minneapolis).
-The Mississippi National River Recreation Area is a national park that stretches through downtown Saint Paul and the Fourth just so happens to be Paddle Share's season opener, so grab yourself a paddle and be one of the first out on the water.
+Enjoy Minnesota's natural beauty in one of Saint Paul’s many parks — all a part of the No. 2-ranked park system in the nation that includes the Mississippi National River Recreation Area, a national park site that stretches through downtown Saint Paul and gets you up close to the Mississippi River.

-Celebrate Hmong history and culture in the United States at the 39th annual Hmong International Freedom Festival at Como Park.
-The sports-centric event is considered the Olympics of the Hmong American community and also features delicious food stands, merchandise booths and performances.
+The Hmong International Freedom Festival is a Saint Paul tradition over the 4th of July but has been suspended this year.
+We are looking forward to its return to Como Park in 2022 celebrating Hmong history and culture in the United States.
+The sports-centric event is considered the Olympics of the Hmong American community and features delicious food stands, merchandise booths, and performances.